LaToya Cantrell: Mayor of New Orleans

+In December 2023, Cantrell signed into law new rules that would restrict students from converting single-family homes and duplexes into multi-student housing in neighborhoods in proximity to the Tulane and Loyola university campuses.

 2021 mayoral election

 Cantrell was re-elected to office by a wide margin in November 2021, securing 65% of the vote.
 Her campaign focused on the city's status in 2020 as a COVID-19 hotspot and her efforts, which at times were unpopular, to stop the disease's spread.
 She also stressed the need for higher-paying jobs for city workers, better public health outcomes and new technologies for the future of New Orleans.

-In August 2022, a petition was filed to recall Mayor Cantrell by a political opponent and perennial political candidate, Belden Batiste.
-The recall petition is currently being reviewed to verify that enough of the signatures are valid to trigger a recall.